 Moreover, even in the case of a hadronic origin of $\gamma$-ray emission, the observed spectral steepening at TeV energies is likely influenced by the escape of the highest-energy particles from the acceleration region, including in relatively young remnants.
 In this context, $\gamma$-ray emission from regions surrounding SNRs may provide a more direct and less biased probe of the maximum proton energies \citep{Aharonian2013SNRreview}.
-In the absence of comprehensive morphological studies of young SNRs and their environments, current $\gamma$-ray observations alone cannot be regarded as reliable tracers of the maximum proton energies.
+In the absence of comprehensive morphological studies of young SNRs and their environments, current $\gamma$-ray observations alone cannot be considered reliable tracers of the maximum proton energies.

-The strongest argument in favour of SNRs as the dominant source population responsible for Galactic CRs remains, as for decades, the energetic requirement.
-The total power available in the form of kinetic energy carried by SNR shocks can reach $\sim 10^{42}\,\mathrm{erg\,s^{-1}}$, and it has long been assumed that of order $\sim 10\%$ of this energy is converted into CRs \citep{GinzburgSyrovatskii1964}.
-This phenomenological estimate is broadly supported by shock acceleration theory \citep[see][]{MalkovDrury2001}, thus continues to place the SNR population as a major contributor to Galactic CRs.
+The strongest argument in favor of SNRs as the dominant source population responsible for Galactic CRs remains, as for decades, the energetic requirement.
+The total power available in the form of kinetic energy carried by SNR shocks can reach $\sim 10^{42},\mathrm{erg,s^{-1}}$, and it has long been assumed that $\sim 10 \%$ of this energy is converted into CRs \citep{GinzburgSyrovatskii1964}.
+This phenomenological estimate is broadly supported by non-linear shock acceleration theory \citep[see][]{MalkovDrury2001}, which generically predicts efficient conversion of kinetic energy into CRs, thereby reinforcing the role of SNRs as a major contributor to Galactic CRs.